 How to Overcome the Fear of Closing a Sale

 You put in a lot of work prospecting, qualifying, building rapport, designing a proposal, and delivering presentations, and now it's time to close the sale.
 But maybe your palms begin to sweat.
-Your heart starts beating faster.
 Your stomach begins to churn.
-You become increasingly self-conscious.
-You're afraid to do it.
+You become increasingly self-conscious and you're afraid to do it.

 Sound familiar?
-You're not alone.
-This scenario describes how many sales professionals feel when they're trying to close a deal.
+You're not alone with apprehension when trying to close a deal.
 But thankfully, anyone can move through the fear to a confident close with the right approach and mindset.

 Remember Your 'Why'